HeroBrine1st/HeroBrine1st/README.md

   ### Learn to *read* code, not only write it

   ..of course after/if you are basically experienced.
-This is also applicable to experienced developers.
+This applies experienced developers too.

   Reading code is more than half of your work, and, as such, your **core skill**, which includes reading documentation to fetch the info required for understanding code.
 By learning that, you will break free from the meme problems like "can't understand code that I wrote three months ago".
 And that's not the only effect, there are side effects: